John Campbell (broadcaster): TV3

+Later career

+Campell's first role after leaving TV3 was as a rugby commentator for Sky Sport during the All Blacks' test against Samoa in July 2015, which was the first time that the All Blacks had played in Samoa and a fixture he had vocally campaigned for while hosting Campbell Live.

 Campbell took over as host of the Radio New Zealand current affairs programme Checkpoint in January 2016.
 His final appearance for Checkpoint was broadcast on 14 September 2018.
 He subsequently moved to TVNZ, becoming a roving reporter across the company's news and current affairs output, as well as an occasional fill-in presenter on 1News.
 Campbell made a cameo appearance in the 2016 New Zealand film Hunt for the Wilderpeople.

 In April 2019, he joined Breakfast replacing Jack Tame who moved to Q+A. In 2021 Campbell hosted a 1News special Anger, Anxiety & Us which investigated increasing division in New Zealand society.

 In April 2022 he announced he was finishing up with Breakfast to take up the new role of TVNZ chief correspondent.
+That same year, he presented a miniseries titled Under His Command in which he investigated Brian Tamaki and Destiny Church.

+In December 2025 he was announced as a presenter on Radio New Zealand's Morning Report, starting in April 2026.

 Awards

 Campbell has twice won the Qantas Media Award for Best Investigative Current Affairs and for Best Presenter, as well as winning the Best Presenter category twice for the New Zealand Film and Television Awards.

 Campbell won the Best Current Affairs Presenter category in the TV Guide "Best on the Box" Awards in 2010, 2011, 2012, 2014 and 2015.

 In 2013, Campbell was named a Distinguished Alumnus of Victoria University.

 Campbell was named Presenter of the Year 2017 in the Association for International Broadcasting's 13th annual global awards.
 And in the 2017 New York Festivals World's Best Radio Programs Awards, Campbell won a Bronze Award in the category of Best News Anchor/Reporter.

 In 2019, while filming a story in Samoa with producer Adrian Stevanon for TVNZ's Sunday programme, Campbell was awarded the chiefly title Toleafoa by Samoan Head of State Tuimalealiifano Vaaletoa Sualauvi II.

 In 2023, Campbell won Best Scoop at the Voyager Media Awards, for his interview with Peter Ellis about the Christchurch Civic Creche case, filmed just days before Ellis died, and three years before Ellis's convictions were quashed by the Supreme Court.

 At the 2024 Voyager Media Awards, Campbell (with cameraman Andrew Dalton and editor Dallas Smith) won "Best Current Affairs (long) or Documentary", for their documentary on the forestry "slash" that devastated communities north of Gisborne during and after Cyclone Gabrielle.
+Campbell won the award for best news or current affairs presenter at the 2025 New Zealand Screen Awards.